jpegleg/k3s-dragon-eggs/README.md

 # The hatch-eggs.yml playbook brings firewalld back up and allows port 30311 on the "bottle2" host.
 # The hatch-eggs.yml playbook also applies files/dragon-network.yml manifest to the cluster via bottle1.
 anisble-playbook -u root -i hosts.ini hatch-eggs.yml
+# The sharpen-claws.yml needs to be applied after the calico pods are all up and ready to go.
+# That might take a little while.
+Go visit the bottle1 and k3s kubectl get pods -A and make sure the calico- pods are up first.
+ansible-playbook -u root -i hosts.ini sharpen-claws.yml
 ```

-The default firewalld configuration is rather restrictive.
+The default firewalld configuration is rather restrictive on bottle1.
 No external API access for k3s when the wall is up.
 I like to leave the API blocked, but that isn't always reasonable.
 The API rule for bottle1 is as follows:

 ```